Mvalentino92/Math_4_Glory/README.md

 **CoinPartitions.java:** Generates the number of coin partitions for a number.
 Uses Dynamic Programming to do so, and uses the BigInteger class as well since the numbers get 30+ digits around a value of 1000.

+**ContinuedFractions.java:** Attempts to find the continued fraction representation of rational and irrational numbers.
+Uses the FindPattern script to verify patterns for the continued fractions of irrational numbers.

 **Continued_Fract_sqrt.jl:** Uses continued fractions to return the square root of a number.
 Perfectly accurate (error of 0 or 1e-15), and instantaneous in computation.
 Even up to large integers.

 **Diophantine.hs:** Solves the Diophantine equation a^2 + b^2 + ab = c^2, where c^2 is a square number.
 I use a method where taking the square root of c^2 isn't necessary.
 Proving a certain condition true, assures that c^2 must be a square number.